-The vegetables that go into ratatouille, the classic French stew, are transformed into a roasted mélange rather than cooked on the stovetop as usual.
-The results are equally delectable.
-Versatile balsamic roasted ratatouille can be enjoyed in a number flexible ways, warm or at room temperature.
+The vegetables that go into the classic French stew are transformed into a versatile balsamic roasted ratatouille that can be enjoyed in a number of ways, warm or at room temperature.

-Whether enjoyed hot — combined with pasta or or soft polenta — or at room temperature, in leafy wraps or over leafy greens as a salad, this is truly vegetable heaven.
-You can even use it as a pizza topping.
-See more specific ideas following the recipe box.
+Serve hot or at room temperature: Whether enjoyed hot — combined with pasta or or soft polenta — or at room temperature, in leafy wraps or over leafy greens as a salad, this is a taste of vegetable heaven.

 - 2 Japanese eggplants, or 1 medium eggplant

 - 1 medium onion, preferably red, halved and thinly sliced

 - 1 medium red bell pepper, seeded and cut into 1/2-inch thick slices